mschmit88/SObjM/README.md

 ### Using a matcher

-As you have instantiated a matcher, you want to match one or multiple sObjects with it.
+As you have instantiated a matcher, you want to use it on one or multiple sObjects.

 To do so, you have four methods.